BanementI/random-repos/README.md

 - [dstask](https://github.com/naggie/dstask) - Personal task tracker.
 - [TaskWarrior](https://github.com/GothenburgBitFactory/taskwarrior) - A better personal and more extensive task tracker.
 - [thefuck](https://github.com/nvbn/thefuck) - Correct your previous mistyped command by expressing your anger.
+- [Deelay.me](https://deelay.me/) - Delay HTTP requests by a number of milliseconds by using this as a proxy.
+- [ghorg](https://github.com/gabrie30/ghorg) - Clone an entire user/org's repositories into one directory.
+Supports GitHub, GitLab and Bitbucket.

 ### Web servers
 - [Caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS.